xhoisadaj/taskmate/README.md

 Note: this is a one-way operation.
 Once you eject, you can't go back!
 If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.

-Learn More
+## Learn More

-You can learn more in the Create React App documentation.
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the React documentation.
+To learn React, check out the [React documentation](https://reactjs.org/).

-## Code Splitting
+### Code Splitting

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-## Analyzing the Bundle Size
+### Analyzing the Bundle Size

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-## Making a Progressive Web App
+### Making a Progressive Web App

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-## Advanced Configuration
+### Advanced Configuration

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-## Deployment
+### Deployment

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-npm run build fails to minify
+### `npm run build` fails to minify

-This section has moved here.
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs, improvements, or features you would like to add.

-Fork the repository.
-Create your feature branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/YourFeature).
-Open a pull request.
-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.